 But whichever type of hose removal pliers you use, they all make removing stubborn rubber hoses an easy task and less frustrating.

-Can you use regular pliers or water pump pliers to remove hoses?
+Can you use regular pliers to remove hoses?

 Although you can also use water pump pliers or regular pliers to remove seized rubber hoses, their teeth are tough and can easily puncture soft rubber hoses and cause leakage.
 This is why hose grip pliers are the best for removing old stuck coolant or radiator hoses because they can easily burst if punctured.